An ELA Is a Goal, Not a Pathway

 Reputational damage from unmet expectations

-What evidence demonstrates enterprise fit without overcommitting?
+What evidence can we present to demonstrate enterprise fit without overcommitting?

 Comments